syntevo/docs/src/SmartGit/Manual/Integrations/Bugtraq-links-to-issue-trackers.md

 >   logregex = \\d+
 >```

-### JIRA Server (On Premise) - repository linked to a multiple JIRA projects
+### Jira Server (On Premise) - repository linked to a multiple Jira projects

-When your repository is linked to multiple *JIRA* projects, a configuration could look like:
+When your repository is linked to multiple *Jira* projects, the `projects` setting allows multiple project prefixes to be detected, e.g.:
 >
 >``` text
 > [bugtraq "jira"]